Making sense of Big Data and the GDPR

 If you take your data and put it together with millions of other users’ data, you have what’s called big data.
 Companies use automated tools to analyse the vast amounts of data from millions of different users to identify cluster or patterns of behaviour.
 They can also have a pretty good stab at predicting what you will do based on what you and others like you have done in the past.
 This is the type of thing that insurance companies have been doing for years.

 We all, either explicitly or implicitly, sign up to the ‘free’ internet deal.
-We get lots of cools stuff without having to pay for it and in return the people who make the stuff get to collect valuable information about us that they can sell for hard cash.
+We get lots of cools stuff without having to pay for it and in return, the people who make the stuff get to collect valuable information about us that they can sell for hard cash.
 Once we give permission for firms to gather our data and they only use it for the purpose we agreed; then everyone is happy.
 If anyone doesn’t keep their side of the bargain, we can go to the Data Protection Commissioner and ask for help.

-Data protection for children
+Data Protection for Children

 When it comes to children things are a little bit more complex.
 They are considered to be less aware of the risks, consequences and their rights in relation to the use of their personal data.

 The law provides protection around the use of children’s personal data for marketing or to create online user profiles or accounts.
-Companies must get parental consent before they start to collect or use the data of anyone under the age of thirteen.
+Currently, companies must get parental consent before they start to collect or use the data of anyone under the age of thirteen.
 Getting consent is a very big administrative hassle.

 Without parental consent, and as a consequence without personal data, it isn’t possible for firms to create and manage user accounts on their service.
 This is why social media platforms like Facebook, YouTube, and Twitter are restricted to children over the age of 13.
 The threshold is less to do with child safety concerns and more to do with data protection compliance.
+In Ireland this age has been raised to 16 years old.

 For more information on the new set of Data Protection Regulations (GDPR) go to: ec.europa.eu/justice/data-protection/